Rizal Ramli: Chairman of Indonesian Bureau of Logistics (Bulog)

-Ramli was appointed as head of the Indonesian Bureau of Logistics (Bulog) by President Abdurrahman Wahid in March 2000.
+Ramli was appointed head of the Indonesian Bureau of Logistics (Bulog) by President Abdurrahman Wahid in March 2000.
 He was the chairman of Bulog for less than a year (15 months) but he was regarded by some as making notable breakthroughs that increased Bulog's economic value in just six months.
 Some of the important policies implemented by Ramli during this period are: